Many players wonder if nylon guitar strings can be put on a steel string guitar. The short answer is “Yes!”. However…

 Winding the nylon strings around the tuner

-When installing the nylon strings into the tuner, you may need to wind them several times until they are tight enough to hold.
+When installing the nylon strings onto the tuner, you may need to wind them several times until they are tight enough to hold.
 This may take you a little longer, and a few failed attempts, but it’s nothing to worry about.

-Nut size and the nylon string gouge
+Nut size and the nylon string gauge

-Pay attention to the sizes of the nut.
+Pay attention to the nut size.

 If the nylon strings you have selected have a different gauge than the nut, you may need to seek the help of a technician.